-Through polling alone this all-inclusive coalition can dictate passage of already written legislation to candidates who will be happy to be let off the hook and will have no choice but to vote for passage or not be (re)elected.
+Through polling alone this all-inclusive coalition can dictate passage of already written legislation to candidates who will be happy to be excused from solving our problems and will have no choice but to vote for passage or not be (re)elected.
 Passage will allow nonprofits to finally take their missions into the more gratifying realm of implementation.
 Ratification unites nonprofits, fulfills their missions, and solves our problems.
 It’s wiser and far easier to ratify a constitution that solves our problems than try to elect candidates who never have.

 * * * * *

 Valentine put all our issues into one piece of national legislation.

 90% of Americans can get what we want most by compromising on issues we care less about.

 We can now combine our power behind a single common goal and finally get what we’ve wanted for decades.